-Following the outline of the "Basic Flushing Principles", here we will explain two proven and effective methods.
+Following and meeting the outline of the "Basic Flushing Principles", here we will explain two proven and effective methods.

 Solvent Flushing: HECAT's long history with the air operated "Pulsating" Flushers (see "What is Pulsating") has proven the effectiveness of this hard hitting and scrubbing process.
-Solvent flushing can be done very quickly and efficiently with many models available from a DIY High Volume Pulsating Flush Gun to the three progressive models of our "Professional Pulsator Series"; FAC-200, FAC-300, & FAC-400.
+Solvent flushing can be done very quickly and efficiently with many models available from a DIY High Volume Pulsator® Flush Gun, and two models of our "Professional Pulsator Series"; FAC-200 Pulsator® & FAC-400 Pulsator®.
 The Professional flushers include adapters to connect to over 90% of today's components, features for solvent purging (removal), and have a Lifetime Warranty available.